Auto Checks: GCP

 • Click Save

-• Click Start Sync to run the discovery
+• Click Start Sync to run Auto Checks on your cloud environment

 What Are the GCP Auto Checks Based On?